 “‘Love the Lord your God with all your heart and with all your soul and with all your mind.'
 This is the first and greatest commandment."
 (Matt.
 22:37-38)What does wanting to have Jesus die for my sins to be saved have to do with "love the Lord your God with all your heart"?

 What does not wanting to go to hell have to do with loving God?

 Those goals - not wanting to go to hell and wanting Jesus to die for my sins - are not founded upon love at all.

 They are founded upon self-centeredness.
 Greed.
 What is good for me.

 Jesus, in fact, went to hell - in order to serve God.
-He came down to this hellish place - yes I'm sorry but this is hell - in order to serve God.
-In order to please God he came here and was subjected to torture by demons in order to serve the One he loved.
+He came down to this hellish place - yes, sorry but this is hell - because he loved God and loved us.
+Because of this love, he came here and was subjected to torture by demons - in order to teach us, and serve the One he loved.

 Jesus, in fact, didn't care about himself at all.
 In fact, the day before he was to be persecuted, he prayed to God:

 “Abba, Father,” he said, “everything is possible for You.
 Take this cup from me.
 Yet not what I will, but what You will.”
 (Mark 14:36)Jesus didn't care about whether he would be saved or not.
 He didn't care about whether he wouldn't have to suffer for his sins.
 He was willing to do whatever pleased the Supreme Being.
 Even if it meant his body being tortured and gruesomely murdered.